VStefanov/kutt/README.md

     - `terraform-<step>.sh`: Helper scripts for each stage of the Terraform deployment process, automating setup and tear-down tasks.

-_Note: hardcoded some of the variables that are currently not in use in the Dockerfile, if we introduce a full solution and we have an actual values for those variables, then they will be set dynamically during the deployment process._
+_Note: hardcoded some of the variables that are currently not in use in the Dockerfile, if we introduce a full solution and we have an actual values for those variables, then they will be set dynamically during the deployment process. **The deployment reuqires you to have already created Route53 hosted zone and issued ACM certificate, this is currently not handled by the Terraform sources**._

 ## Improvements - TO DO